logicmonitor/hipster/README.md

     For AdService exporter endpoint need to be set manually in docker-compose.yml file.
     Opentelemetry java agent appends /v1/traces for OTLP HTTP format.
-    OTLP FORMAT values can be set either grpc of http/protobuf
+    OTLP_PROTOCOL values can be set either grpc of http/protobuf

 4. Access the web frontend through your browser